C. Achutha Menon: Chief Minister of Kerala

 In the 1967 Kerala Legislative Assembly election, his party contested as part of a seven-party alliance named Saptakakshi Munnani.
 E. M. S. Namboodiripad was sworn in as the Chief Minister but had to resign in 1969 due to internal dissensions within the alliance.
-Following this, the CPI exited from the coalition and constituted a mini-front which formed government with the external support from Indian National Congress.
+Following this, the CPI exited from the coalition and constituted a mini-front that formed the government with external support from Indian National Congress.
 Achutha Menon was sworn in as Chief Minister on 1 November 1969.
 Noted as one of the best chief ministers Kerala has had, he continued till the dissolution of the third Kerala Legislative Assembly.
-The split in the Indian Socialist Party, a coalition partner and group politics within the Congress party led to the fall of his government on 1 August 1970.
+The split in the Indian Socialist Party, a coalition partner, and group politics within the Congress party led to the fall of his government on 1 August 1970.

-It was under his stewardship that Kerala signed on for continuing with the Mullaperiar Dam agreement with Tamil Nadu, as a part of reviewing the pre-independence agreement between the Kingdom of Travancore and the Madras Presidency.
-This agreement, experts on the subject believe, frittered away the interests of Kerala and became the prime reason for unenviable situation that Kerala finds itself today in the Mullaperiar issue.
-He was not a member of the Kerala Assembly then, but subsequently got elected from Kottarakkara (State Assembly constituency) in the by-election held in April 1970.
+It was under his stewardship that Kerala signed on to continue with the Mullaperiar Dam agreement with Tamil Nadu, as a part of reviewing the pre-independence agreement between the Kingdom of Travancore and the Madras Presidency.
+Experts on the subject believe this agreement frittered away the interests of Kerala and became the prime reason for the unenviable situation that Kerala finds itself in today in the Mullaperiar issue.
+He was not a member of the Kerala Assembly then but subsequently got elected from Kottarakkara (State Assembly constituency) in the by-election held in April 1970.
 In the mid-term poll conducted in 1970, he was again elected this time from Kodakara in Thrissur District and was sworn in as Chief Minister on 4 October 1970 and held office till 1977.
 Sree Chitra Tirunal Institute for Medical Sciences and Technology, Trivandrum was set up during his period.
-His ministry continued in power for about seven years and implemented reform measures of basic importance such as the Land Reform Act, take-over of private forests without compensation, law on agricultural labour, gratuity of industrial workers, one-lakh housing scheme, etc., not to mention significant steps towards industrialization of Kerala.
+His ministry continued in power for about seven years and implemented reform measures of basic importance such as the Land Reform Act, the take-over of private forests without compensation, law on agricultural labour, the gratuity of industrial workers, one-lakh housing scheme, etc., not to mention significant steps towards industrialization of Kerala.
 It was this ministry which enunciated a Science Policy and established a number of "Centres of Excellence" in Scientific research in the state.
-Many institutions like Keltron, NATPAC were started during his tenure.
+Many institutions like Keltron and NATPAC were started during his tenure.

 Achutha Menon retired from active politics in 1977.
 He suffered multiple health problems during the final years of his life.
 He died on 16 August 1991, aged 78, at Sree Chithira Thirunal Hospital in Thiruvananthapuram after suffering from a massive heart attack.
 Incidentally, the place where he died was set up during his period.
 He was cremated with full state honours at Thrissur, his hometown.